NeverWitness/self-from-coupled-predictive-loops/docs/en/limitations.md

 ---

-### 7.1 Residual Dependence on Intuitive Concepts
+### 16. Some Concepts Still Rely on Intuition

-Key terms such as:
+Concepts such as:

 * “Experience”
+* “Unity”
 * “Self”
-* “Unity”

-Although redefined, still partially rely on intuitive understanding.
+Although structurally defined, still partially rely on intuitive understanding

 ---

-### 7.2 Tension Between Language and Formal Structure
+### 17. Mismatch Between Language and Structure

-The model attempts to avoid:

-* Philosophical or ambiguous language

-However, it still relies on:

-* Everyday semantic terms (e.g., “I”, “experience”)
+Although the model aims to use structural language, it inevitably uses terms such as:

+* “I”
+* “Experience”
+* “Feeling”

-This may introduce:
+This may lead to:

-* Ambiguity or misinterpretation
+* Conceptual misinterpretation
+* Confusion with philosophical semantics

 ---